 Why?
 It’s easier to cook on, to keep clean, and seems far cheaper to run.
 I’m amazed at how long a 5kg gas bottle has lasted – especially in comparison to the amount of charcoal I’d get for the same money, and how few barbecues I’d get from it.
 It also feels much less wasteful.
 I don’t empty £5 worth of briquettes into it, cook for 20 minutes and then get annoyed at the fact the Kettle is still hot nearly three hours later.

-I also don’t feel like I’ve even scratched the surface of what the Genesis is capable of – I’ve deliberately not mentioned the Weber Crafted range of accessories you can get, which open up all sorts of steaming, roasting and stir-frying opportunities, as we’ve not had a chance to test them.
+I also don’t feel like I’ve even scratched the surface of what the Genesis is capable of - the Weber Crafted range of accessories opens up all sorts of steaming, roasting and stir-frying opportunities.
+I've tried a few of the in this Weber Crafted Accessories review.

 This bells-and-whistles-model is perhaps a bit aspirational, especially considering it doesn't offer the additional functions of a hybrid barbecue, and like I said before, you can get 90% of the same experience from a much cheaper Weber Genesis, so that’s probably where the sensible money goes.
 If, however, you’ve got some savings for a garden investment and want to buy a barbecue that will in all likelihood move house with you several times, look no further.